dcloudio/hbuilderx-extension-docs/en/ExtensionTutorial/fitTheme.md

 HBuilderX supports creating views and custom editors to build user interfaces.

-How to create a beautiful and unified theme?
+How to create a perfect theme?

 ## Get theme data of HBuilderX